Jscherbe/frontend/docs-src/content/sass/core/button/index.md

 - Includes base/visited styling, and hover/focus state styles
 - To print only one of those states, use style-styles or style-styles-hover
 - By default this mixin prints the buttons base styles along with :visited state.
-  This is to avoid link visted states effecting the button styles (if used in editor areas or other areas that apply automatic links styling for example. (param below to override behavior)
+  This is to avoid link visited states effecting the button styles (if used in editor areas or other areas that apply automatic links styling for example. (param below to override behavior)